HeardLibrary/digital-scholarship/script/python/basics.md

 ## What if the module isn't in the standard library?

 Python would take up a lot more space on your computer if it included every known module that the Python community has created.
-Sometimes you will see an Python script on the Internet that uses a module that isn't in the standard library.
-If you try to run that script, an error will be generated saying that it can't be found.
+Sometimes you will see an Python script on the web that uses a module that isn't in the standard library.
+If you try to run that script, an error will be generated saying that the module can't be found.
 In that case, either use your IDE's package manager or PIP at the command line to install the missing module.
 Once you've installed it on that particular computer, you won't need to do it again.
 Instructions for using PIP are [here](../examples/#retrieving-libraries-that-arent-in-the-standard-library) and for installing packages in the Thonny IDE are [here](../thonny/#installing-a-package-in-thonny).

 If you have installed Python by installing Anaconda, Anaconda has already installed many of the typical modules used in the STEM and data science world.